Become administratively qualified

 A firm providing engineering or design related services must be administratively qualified with an effective rate by the closing date of the solicitation to compete for contracts using the federal process, unless they are eligible to utilize the federal “safe harbor” indirect cost rate.
 Eligibility must be approved by the PEPS Administrative Qualifications Group prior to the closing date of the solicitation in order to compete.
 No engineering or design related services are exempt.

-- Federal Safe Harbor Indirect Cost Rate: The Texas Department of Transportation (TxDOT) participated in a Financial Management Improvement (FMI) initiative to test and evaluate the availability and utilization of a safe harbor indirect cost rate.
-The test program expired on Dec.
-31, 2017.
-FHWA has approved a nationwide program, which became effective on June 5, 2018.
-The safe harbor indirect cost rate for optional use by eligible consulting firms on FAHP funded contracts under the program is 120% (effective Jan.
+- Federal safe harbor indirect cost rate: On June 5, 2018, FHWA approved a nationwide Safe Harbor program.
+The safe harbor indirect cost rate for optional use by eligible consulting firms on FAHP funded contracts under the program is 120 percent (effective Jan.
 1, 2020).

 - The firm has not had an indirect cost rate previously accepted by a cognizant agency and lacks previous experience with federally funded contracts for which an indirect cost rate would have been developed.

 - The firm has limited or no federal contracting experience that has resulted in an accounting structure by which development of an indirect cost rate in accordance with Federal Cost Principles would be challenging and likely not result in a representative rate.

 - The firm lacks the financial resources to hire a certified public accountant (CPA) to conduct a FAR compliant audit.

 - The firm lacks the financial sophistication to develop an indirect cost rate through the self-certification process.

 - The firm is a new or start-up firm without a contract-related history to use as a base for development of an indirect cost rate.